-- Update the Sustainable Jersey website with energy related events and information, including all relevant NJCEP information and programming - Keep the Sustainable Jersey website funding resources search tool current relative to NJCEP program information and other energy related incentives and grants from federal, state, and other entities. - Produce and distribute a quarterly newsletter that includes a feature story on an energy related topic - Incorporate relevant energy related information in Sustainable Jersey weekly e-blasts and social media postings - Include NJCEP materials in Sustainable Jersey exhibits at conferences and events (minimum of 20 exhibits in Fiscal Year 2014)

-- Deliver a total of eight (8) Sustainable Jersey workshops and/or webinars on energy topics mutually agreed upon between Sustainable Jersey and BPU staff.
-Copies of the presentation materials, participant list, and the session evaluation will be provided to BPU for each event - Participate as the facilitator and/or presenter in a minimum of four (4) sessions on energy related topics at conferences or events organized by other groups.
-Copies of the presentation materials, participant list (where available), and the session evaluation (where available) will be provided to the BPU for each event.
+- Update the Sustainable Jersey "master schedule" with energy related events and information, including all relevant CEP information and programming, and promote energy related events or notices through Sustainable Jersey "green team" channels. - Keep the Sustainable Jersey website funding resources search tool current relative to CEP program information and other energy related incentives and grants from federal, state, and other entities. - Produce and distribute a quarterly newsletter that includes a feature story on an energy related topic - Incorporate relevant energy related information in Sustainable Jersey weekly e-blasts and social media postings - Include NJ CEP and/or Sustainable Jersey materials in table-events at conferences and events (minimum of 15 exhibits in Fiscal Year 2015) - Deliver a total of six (6) Sustainable Jersey workshops and/or webinars on energy topics mutually agreed upon between Sustainable Jersey and BPU staff.
+These sessions may be stand-alone, or as part of larger events.
+Copies of the presentation materials will be provided to BPU for each event - Participate as the facilitator and/or presenter in a minimum of four (4) sessions on energy related topics at conferences or events organized by other groups.

-3. Best Practice and Sustainable Jersey Program Development Research
+3. Municipal Program Development